enpifa-travelperk/recipe-post-exercise/README.md

 "ingredients" is expecting a list of primary keys However, we don't have ingredients.
 We should create some.

-We can't create new ingredients on the browser because the new ingredients need to be associated to a recipe, but we can't set it with the current viewer
+We can't create new ingredients on the browser because the new ingredients need to be associated to a recipe, but we can't set it with the current viewer.

 If I try with the VS extension, we can try something like:
 {